On Data Thinning for Model Validation in Small Area Estimation: MSE-Based Validation with Data Thinning

 The thinning gap and estimator variance results of the previous two subsections reveal competing demands on $\epsilon$.
 The MSE estimator, $\msehat$, is unbiased for the thinned-data target $\msethin$, but what we actually want is the full-data target $\msefull$.
 Closing this gap requires high $\epsilon$, yet high $\epsilon$ inflates variance of $\msehat$ as the test set shrinks.
 Moreover, this trade-off is model-dependent: model complexity and shrinkage behavior affect both the thinning gap and the variance. \textit{There is no single $\epsilon$ that is uniformly optimal across candidate models.}

 This model-dependence has direct consequences for model comparison.
 Figure~\ref{fig:tradeoff} shows the sum of squared thinning gap and variance of the MSE estimator averaged across 50 samples from six equal allocation designs (as in Figures~\ref{fig:systematic-gap} and \ref{fig:dt-variance}).
 At low $\epsilon$, the curves are widely separated across models.
 The thinning gap dominates and amplifies between-model differences, systematically favoring simpler models.
 As $\epsilon$ increases past $0.5$, the curves converge and become relatively flat through $\epsilon \approx 0.7$.
 The per-model optimum differs ($\epsilon \approx 0.4$--$0.6$, increasing with model complexity), but the convergence at moderate $\epsilon$ means that all candidate models have similar estimation errors in their MSE estimates.
 This is the key property for fair model comparison.

-When estimation errors are similar across models, observed differences in MSE estimates are more likely to reflect genuine performance differences rather than artifacts of $\epsilon$ choice.
-Based on the figure, $\epsilon \approx 0.5$--$0.7$ strikes this balance.
-We examine this further in Section~\ref{sec:empirical}.
+In principle, an unbiased estimator of $\msefull$ can be constructed by evaluating $\msehat$ at multiple $\epsilon$ values and extrapolating to $\epsilon = 1$.
+However, the $\epsilon$ values closest to $\epsilon = 1$, which are most informative for the extrapolation as they are nearest the target $t = 0$, are precisely where $\Var{\msehat}$ is largest.
+Thus, in all settings we examined, the extrapolation estimator underperformed a single $\epsilon$, suggesting that the variance introduced by extrapolation outweighs the bias it removes (Appendix~\ref{app:extrapolation}).

+Given the bias-variance tradeoff and the limitations of extrapolation, we recommend a single $\epsilon \in [0.5, 0.7]$ for model comparison.
+Within this range, the thinning gap is moderate and similar across candidate models (\S\ref{sec:thinning_gap}), estimation variance has not yet entered the rapid-growth regime near $\epsilon = 1$ (\S\ref{sec:variance}), and the tradeoff curves in Figure~\ref{fig:tradeoff} are relatively flat, making the comparison robust to the precise choice of $\epsilon$.
+We examine the empirical performance of this recommendation in Section~\ref{sec:empirical}.